Specialist Dementia Care at Home

 - Increase the person’s confidence and thereby slow the rate of deterioration

 - Enable the person to remain in their own home for significantly longer

 - Minimise the distress all too often seen during and after a transition into a different care setting

 SPECAL sense begins with three Golden Rules (don’t ask questions; listen to the expert; don’t contradict).
 These basic rules apply to each and every person with dementia and will make a remarkable difference as soon as they are introduced, but they are not enough to sustain well-being for life.
 Each person’s life history is different and individualized profiling will be required to sustain well-being lifelong.
-Profiling demands a complex mix of skills and experience, and Carefound is working with the Contented Dementia Trust to integrate the necessary training into its current programme.
+Profiling demands a complex mix of skills and experience, and Carefound Home Care works with the Contented Dementia Trust to integrate the necessary training into its current programme.

 The conditions regarded as essential for well-being according to the Contented Dementia Trust are: